omar-hanafy/flutter_watcher/README.md

 - If you already use strong state management, but you want to manage a specific (simple) feature or component in your app `Watcher` can help with that.
 Sometimes when you use BLoC its just not convenient to `emit` new state for the sake to toggle a switcher in the screen.
+- If you are using the built in `ValueNotifer` but need a simpler syntax, avoiding errors if state updates after disposal, and need your UI to automatically react to changes within lists, maps, or similar data structures watcher is the best alternative for you.
 - If you want to use singletons, watcher instances in a singleton class is a great choice, for example you can use CachedWatcher with user settings, or Themes, etc.

+**How to move from ValueNotifier to Watcher:**

+1. **For new state elements:** Start using the `Watcher` class directly (`final counter = 0.watcher`).
+2. **Gradual Transition:** Your existing `ValueNotifier` instances can be used seamlessly with Watcher's widgets (like `.watchValue`, `.watch`, and `.watchAll`) .
+This lets you transition gradually without needing to immediately convert all your ValueNotifiers.
+3. **Replace as Needed** As your project evolves, consider replacing ValueNotifier instances with `Watcher` where you specifically want the advantages of simplified syntax, built-in asynchronous safety, or automatic tracking of complex data changes.

 **Does it offer any dependency injection?**